URINE SPRAYING OR MARKING IN CATS

 Secondly, clean the soiled areas.
 You need to use non-ammonia and chlorine based detergents, as these chemicals intensify the odour and encourage more marking.
 Remember that even after a thorough cleaning, the soiled area may continue to smell for up to four weeks.
 Once the area is clean, you might try covering it with foil, or placing the catís food and water in the previously soiled areas.

 Whilst odour deterrents can be useful, they are no quick fix and can sometimes lead to more marking.
 You can make use of cat pheromone sprays or diffusers and collars.
 These help to increase stability within the house as cats donít urine mark areas they think theyíve previously marked with their faces.
-We stock all of these products at Southern Cross and in our online shop.
+We stock all of these products at Southern Cross.

 Thirdly, whether you have one cat or several, prevent access to the sprayed area, and where you have more than one cat separate the spraying cat from the others.
 Gradually increase the size of the area this cat has access to and take it slow as you introduce her back into the household.
 A fourth step you can take is to encourage other forms of marking, for instance, by placing scratching posts around the house.